CarlosGutierrezArdila/express_mongo_course/classnotes.md

 - Defines and enforces an structure over documents, they don't have any structure in mongo
 - the schema defines the fields of the document
 - schemas can be nested
+# Basic authentication
+- HTTP basic, user & passwd
+- the user and passwd gets sent in the headers